Dvigrad a place rich with history and stories

 There used to be two castles hence the name Dvigrad, which in Croatian means two cities.
 Of the two only Moncastell remains.
 A fortress was first built on a strategic point along the Roman Via Flavia, the main road in those days.
 First archeological findings are from ancient history and the picturesque hill was inhabited all through antiquity and up until 1714 when the church of St. Sofija, of which it's proud walls still stand, stopped it's evangelical work.

 The first written accord of Dvigrad is from the year 879 when the city church came under the government of the Aquilea bishops.
 Dvigrad is a place of epic beauty and amazing views as it sits a top of a hill at the end of the Lim fjord.
-When you turn inland you can see the picturesque rolling hills and valleys of Istria and when you turn towards the sea, you see
+When you turn inland you can see the picturesque rolling hills and valleys of Istria and when you turn towards the sea, you see the highway bridge spanning the valley and off of which base jumpers often jump.
+Dvigrad is also home to a host of limestone rock climbing cliffs offering some 70 climbing routs up to 26 meters high and from 6 up to 8,5+ difficulty, they are only a short drive inland from the castle city ruins.

 It might be just me, thinking about food wherever I go, but Dvigrad just screams picnic and there is even a fully preserved public bread oven that seems to be used up until recently, if you close your eyes and take a deep breath through your nose, it could be just me, but I swear you can almost smell the bread baking in it.